vinelden/AWS-Capstone-University-Solution/README.md

 My solution creates a VPC for the University with two public subnets.
 Within these subnets, there are EC2 instances that host the web application.
 My solution utilizes an Application Load Balancer that routes the traffic to an Auto Scaling Group that will help to handle peak traffic at thousands of connections and requests.
 My solution also stays within an $80 budget for a month's worth of uptime and maintenance.
 This is the main reason that Amazon Web Services is a great tool for this university as it provides a cheap alternative to on-premises networking services that are harder to provision and come at a much higher price.

-This second diagram, created with LucidChart, shows my original ideas for the architecure but as the project progressed I had to change and simplify it as the circumstances required.
+This second diagram, created with LucidChart, shows my original ideas for the architecture but as the project progressed I had to change and simplify it as the circumstances required.
+While in the beginning I wished to include RDS into the equation I found it a bit too ambitious for the scenario and had to scale back to a simpler architecture.

 ![AWS Capstone Project Topology](https://github.com/vinelden/AWS-Capstone-University-Solution/assets/133430016/7badc538-fd4b-46fb-bcd9-fcf60a174850)